Last updated on 2026-03-23

-The Pharmacy Technician program is structured to provide comprehensive training over a 2-year period.
-Key features of the program include:
+The Pharmacy Technician program at Niagara College is structured to provide comprehensive training over a 2-year period.
+The program includes:

-- Hands-on learning through state-of-the-art community and hospital lab facilities.
+- Hands-on, experiential learning through state-of-the-art community and hospital lab facilities.

 - Approximately 360 hours of practical field placement experience.